Druzhba pipeline: Route

-The pipeline begins at Almetyevsk in Tatarstan, the Russian heartland, where it collects oil from western Siberia, the Urals, and the Caspian Sea.
+The pipeline begins at Almetyevsk in Tatarstan, where it collects oil from western Siberia, the Urals, and the Caspian Sea.
 It runs to Mazyr in southern Belarus, where it splits into a northern and southern branch.
 The northern branch crosses the remainder of Belarus across Poland to Schwedt in Germany.
 It supplies refineries in Płock and in Schwedt.
 The northern branch is also connected by the Płock–Gdańsk pipeline with the Naftoport terminal in Gdańsk, which is used for oil re-exports.

 In Schwedt, the Druzhba pipeline is connected with the MVL pipeline to Rostock and Spergau.

 The southern branch runs south through Ukraine.
-In Brody, the Druzhba pipeline is connected with the Odessa-Brody pipeline, which is currently used to ship oil from the Druzhba pipeline to the Black Sea.
-In Uzhgorod, the pipeline splits into lines to Slovakia (Druzhba-1 — original Druzhba route) and to Hungary (Druzhba-2).
+In Brody, the Druzhba pipeline is connected with the Odesa–Brody pipeline, which is currently used to ship oil from the Druzhba pipeline to the Black Sea.
+In Uzhhorod, the pipeline splits into lines to Slovakia (Druzhba-1 — original Druzhba route) and to Hungary (Druzhba-2).
 The line through Slovakia is divided once again near Bratislava: one branch leading in a northwest direction to the Czech Republic and the other going southward to Hungary.
 The Druzhba-1 pipeline branches off toward Hungary in Banská Bystrica Region (Slovakia) near the river of Ipeľ, crosses the Hungarian border at Drégelypalánk and leads to Százhalombatta (not depicted on the map at the beginning of the page).
 In Hungary, the Druzhba-1 pipeline supplies the Duna refinery while Druzhba-2 supplies Duna and Tisza refineries.

 The ORLEN Lietuva in Lithuania and Ventspils oil terminal in Latvia are connected to the main pipeline by the branch pipeline from the Unecha junction in Bryansk Oblast (not shown on the map).
-This branch has ceased operation in 2006 and is not likely to become operational again any time soon.
+This branch ceased operation in 2006 and is not likely to become operational again any time soon.

 The part of the Druzhba pipeline system which runs via Belarus is 2910 km long.
 The length of the pipeline in Ukraine is 1490 km, in Poland 670 km, in Hungary 130 km, in Lithuania 332 km, in Latvia 420 km, and in Slovakia and in the Czech Republic together around 400 km.
 The pipeline crosses 45 major rivers as well as 200 railways and highways.